mkutz/untangle-your-spaghetti-test-code/TANGLES.md

 ## Interdependent Test Cases

-Similar to [Hidden Arrange](#hidden-arrange), test cases can be written in a way that they rely on other cases implicitly.
+Similar to [Hidden Arrange](#hidden-arrange), test cases can be written in a way that they rely on other cases.
+This can happen either by intention due to a very cumbersome setup, but also accidentally when you assume the result of a series of test were actually the result of the arrange phase.

 This is especially harmful as changing or removing one test case can make multiple other cases fail that dependent on it.